Best Free Places To Work In London: Top 11 (UPDATED for 2025)

 6. British Library

 The British Library is huge!
-With a plethora of seating options for you to work in, it is a great office if you want to feel like you’re really working.
+With a plethora of seating options for you to work in, it is a great office if you want to feel like you’re working.
 The traditional architecture is full of books that can help with motivation.

 7. Coffee Shops